J-sephB-lt-n/auto-database-structure-discovery/README.md

-# Automatic Database Schema Discovery
+# Automatic Database Structure Discovery

 This code arose out of a very squeezed consulting project, in which my team was required to provide automated transaction monitoring for a financial client in a very short period of time.

 Their database contained 66 tables, and was in general a giant disaster - no data dictionary or data expert within the company, inconsistent column naming, NULL value traps everywhere.

 This repo contains the code which I wrote to perform automated structure discovery within the database.
-Specifically, the code aims to discover the specific ID columns which can be used join tables to one another.
+Specifically, the code aims to discover the specific ID columns which can be used to join tables to one another.

 Here is a visualisation of the table connections which were discovered: